-Clifford Law Offices of Chicago and Cotchett, Pitre & McCarthy of San Francisco, internationally recognized aviation firms, will be filing lawsuits on Monday, April 29, 2019, on behalf of the families of 10 Canadians who were killed in the tragic crash of an Ethiopian Airlines Max8 aircraft.
+Clifford Law Offices of Chicago and Cotchett, Pitre & McCarthy of San Francisco, internationally recognized aviation firms, filed lawsuits on Monday, April 29, 2019, on behalf of the families of 10 Canadians who were killed in the tragic crash of an Ethiopian Airlines Max8 aircraft.
 The victims include three generations of one family, and the wife and three children, including a nine month old of another family, all from the Toronto area.

-A federal complaint and a claim against the FAA will be filed on behalf of the Manant Vaidya family who lost three generations of family members – his only sister and her husband along with their two teenage children.
+A federal complaint and a claim against the FAA were filed on behalf of the Manant Vaidya family who lost three generations of family members – his only sister and her husband along with their two teenage children.
 Vaidya also lost his parents in the crash of Ethiopian Airlines Flight 302.
 A complaint and FAA claim also will be filed on behalf of Paul Njoroge who lost his entire immediate family.

 “This crash is tragic for every family who lost loved ones, but these families from Canada are particularly impacted because the Vaidyas lost three generations – grandparents, parents and children,” said Robert A. Clifford, founder and senior partner at Clifford Law Offices in Chicago.
 “Paul Njoroge lost his wife and three young children, including little nine-month-old Rubi.
 These lawsuits will demonstrate the shortcuts and greed of Boeing and others as well as the utter disregard of the passengers they were to protect that could have avoided this tragic crash.”